abhinav4848/Obsidian-Medicine/fraser Guidelines for contraception.md

 tags:
   - paeds
   - gynae
+  - legal
 ---
 The Fraser guidelines are used to assess if patient who has not yet reached 16 years of age is competent to consent to treatment, for example with respect to contraception

-The following points should be fulfilled:
+# The following points should be fulfilled:
 - the young person understands the professional's advice
 - the young person cannot be persuaded to inform their parents or allow the professional to contact them on their behalf
 	- every effort should be made by the medical professional to encourage the minor to involve their parents or guardians.
 However, if this isn't possible, then contraception can still be provided.